universitycommons/universitycommons.io/README.md

 A search engine for open-source higher education projects

+## Add a Project

+Projects can be added by [opening a GitHub issue](https://github.com/universitycommons/universitycommons.io/issues), describing the project.

+Projects must meet the **guidelines** outlined below.

+## Guidelines

+Projects within the University Commons must meet three guidelines:

+* **Open-Source:** The source code of the project must be publicly accessible online
+* **Related to Higher Education:** The project must be related specifically to higher education
+* **Shareable:** The project must have applicability beyond a single university or organization

-## Running the Project
+## Running University Commons

-To run the project locally, simply follow these steps:
+To run University Commons locally, simply follow these steps:

 1. `git clone https://github.com/universitycommons/universitycommons.io`
 2. `npm install`